simon-ohara/articles/RSpec-Guard-Zeus.md

 end
 ```

-In one term window start the zeus server
+In one term window start the Zeus server
 ```bash
 zeus start
 ```

-Then, in anohter term window run guard as normal
+Then, in anohter term window run Guard as normal
 ```bash
 bundle exec guard
 ```